nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.6.2 Personalized Account Login

-This feature will allow medical personnel to have a personalized account within HealthVault, enabling them to only access relevant functionalities of the app.
-By cutting down on the unnecessary information one has to deal with, the team believes this will aid medical personnel working in a high-stress environment.
+This feature will allow nurses to have a personalized account within HealthVault, enabling them to only access relevant functionalities of the app.
+By cutting down on the unnecessary information one has to deal with, the team believes this will aid nurses working in a high-stress environment.

 ### 5.6.3 Inventory Alerts